 Dean's Letter, Summer 2016: Welcome From Dean Martin Pritikin

-Thank you for your interest in learning more about Concord Law School at Kaplan University.
+Thank you for your interest in learning more about Concord Law School at Purdue University Global.
 As you consider Concord, let me take a moment to share my own considerations in coming here.

 After a dozen years at an ABA-accredited law school, I was in line to become their next dean.
 Instead, I chose to become the dean of Concord Law School.
 My reasons were simple.
 The future of legal education is online.
 And the future of online legal education is at Concord.

 Traditional law schools have been criticized for focusing more on theoretical scholarship than practical skills.
 At the same time, the cost of law school has skyrocketed, with many graduates shouldering six-figure debt—a particularly heavy burden in today's challenging economic climate, and one which impacts both the graduates themselves and the public at large.
 The high cost of legal education translates to legal services that can be prohibitively expensive for all but large corporations and wealthier individuals.

 Traditional law schools have, by and large, been slow to respond.
 Many have made only incremental moves toward making their curriculum more relevant to the modern job market.
 They have limited options for those who want advanced legal training but don't necessarily want to practice law.
 They rarely can accommodate the schedules of students with jobs, families, or geographic limitations.
 And yet the tuition at most law schools only continues to increase, adding to the mounds of student debt.

 Enter Concord Law School, with its mission of making high-quality legal education affordable and accessible.
 By leveraging technology, Concord offers tuition that is a fraction of the cost of many traditional private law schools, without compromising on educational rigor.
 Lower debt means more options at graduation.
 And due to the flexible online format, students do not need to quit their jobs or move near a brick-and-mortar campus, meaning fewer opportunity costs as well.